mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 `type_list` accepts a variadic number of types (1).
 One specialization defines a `type_list` with a head and a variadic tail; that is, one or more tail elements (2).
-We use inheritance to say that a `type_list` that matches (2) also has a head.
-When there is only one element in the list, the (3) specialization matches, and it defines the "head" of the list at this point.
+When there is only one element in the list, the (3) specialization matches, and it defines the "head" element of the list.
+A `type_list` instantiated by (2) inherits from a `type_list` of a single element defined in (3), so a list of more than one element has both a "head" and a "tail."

-Here's a demonstration of accessing the third element of some type list:
+We can brute-force `type_list` traversal as you would access the values of a functionally linked-list:

 ```c++
 using some_list = type_list<int, bool, float, double, long>;